connorstaggs/connorstaggs.github.io/_pages/teaching.md

 *Teaching assistant for Ashutosh Varshney*

-- Introductory course on the political economy of development, covering foundational theories and concepts.
+- Introductory course on the political economy of development, covering foundational concepts, theories, and debates.

-- I led two weekly discussion sections for, graded a series of three essays for each student, and administered and graded the final exam for all students.
+- I led two weekly discussion sections, graded a series of three essays for each student, and administered and graded the final exam for all students.

 ## Princeton University